arc80/plywood/repos/plywood/docs/PlyTool.md

 <% member plytool run \[--target=[em <targetName>]\] %>

 Runs an executable target inside the current build folder.
-By default, the current target is built.
+By default, the active target is built.
 If the `--target` option is specified, the specified target is run instead.
-The current target can be set using `plytool target set`.
+The active target can be set using `plytool target set`.

 <% member plytool codegen %>